Category Archives: Tough questions

 Let’s Talk Turkey Round

-3. What is a baby turkey called?
+3. What is a male turkey called (other than a gobbler)?

 4. Male turkeys gobble.
 What sound do female turkeys make?